Home Pricing

-How to remove your name & personal info from Google Search?
+How to remove your name & personal info from Google?

 Your private data is all over the internet—just Google it.
 If you’re a journalist or own a business, you may want some of your personal information to be easily found.
 But most of us feel uncomfortable seeing our age, home address, phone number, or bank account coming up in a search result, publicly available to anyone snooping around.